Jane Koziol-McLain

 Jane Koziol-McLain is an American-New Zealand nursing academic, specialising in domestic violence.
 She is a full professor at the Auckland University of Technology.

 Academic career

-After an undergraduate at Loyola University in Chicago, Koziol-McLain did a 1989 MSc titled 'Variations in orthostatic vital signs in selected emergency department patients and then a 1999 PhD at the University of Colorado.
+After an undergraduate at Loyola University Chicago, Koziol-McLain did a 1989 MSc titled 'Variations in orthostatic vital signs in selected emergency department patients.
+She received a Master of Science at the University of Colorado Denver in 1989 and a PhD at the University of Colorado College of Nursing in 1999.
 After a post-doc fellowship at Johns Hopkins University, she moved to Auckland University of Technology, where she rose to professor in 2008.

 Koziol-McLain's work, since her PhD, largely relates to screening and risk factors for domestic violence.